Boudica, my calico queen of a cat, is fierce, independent and indoors-only.

 Signs and Symptoms

 Watch out for these symptoms if you’ve applied peppermint oil to your cat.
-Take her to the veterinarian as soon as possible if you notice:
+Immediately get her into the fresh air, and take her to the veterinarian as soon as possible if you notice:

 - Labored breathing or wheezing